ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesOperationsApi.md

 # **DuplicateBatchItems**
 > FileOperationArrayWrapper DuplicateBatchItems (DuplicateRequestDto? duplicateRequestDto = null)

-Duplicates all the selected files and folders
+Duplicate files and folders

-Duplicates all the selected files and folders
+Duplicates all the selected files and folders.

 ### Example
 ```csharp